-You already know better than to stuff your articles and other content full of meaningless and contextually irrelevant keywords.
+You already know better than to stuff your articles and other blog or website content full of meaningless and contextually irrelevant keywords.
 But after you understand the basics of SEO (search engine optimization), how do you find and use keywords effectively?

 1. Get As Specific As Possible